KamarajuKusumanchi/rutils/README.md

-A collection of utility scripts that I find useful.
-I welcome any comments, suggestions, criticism (no matter how small you think they are).
-If you improve any of the scripts please send me a pull request.
+A collection of utility scripts that I use.
+Any comments, suggestions, criticism (no matter how small you think they are) are welcome.
+If you improve any of the scripts please raise a pull request.

 Some highlights: